-Goal 1 actions 9, 12,14, 15,16, 18, 19, 20 are intended to train educators on strategies and pedagogy to address the achievement gap that exists among student groups.
+Goal 1 actions 9, 12,14, 15,16, 18, 19, 20, 21 are intended to train educators on strategies and pedagogy to address the achievement gap that exists among student groups.
 Professional development includes ELD, K-12 CA Standards in Literacy and Math and STEM.
 TUSD will expand it's professional learning department by hiring additional Teachers on Special Assignment (TOSA) to support professional learning needs.
 TUSD will continue to offer Tracy Induction and TTIP for teachers who are new to the teaching profession or new to TUSD.
 These programs support new teachers, provide training and help mitigate teacher turnover.
+TUSD will continue to partner with the International Center for Teaching and Learning to provide training and coaching on rigor, relevance and engagement.
 Research has shown improving pedagogical knowledge and content knowledge when using sustained, intensive professional development models of implementation improves student achievement.